alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Monitor_Module.md

 - **`source`**: the source of LLM invocation during agent runtime.
 - **`date`**: LLM invocation time
-- **`llm_input`**: LLM invocation messages and model parameters
+- **`llm_input`**: The messages and model parameters used for the LLM invocation.
-- **`llm_output`**: LLM output text
+- **`llm_output`**: The text output by the LLM.

 ### Agent Invocation Tracking

 #### trace_agent Decorator

-agentUniverse implements the `@trace_agent` decorator, which, when the agent calls the run method, collects the agent's input and output parameters, serializes the information into JSON, and stores it in the local storage directory corresponding to the monitor configuration in the form of a jsonl file, divided by the hour and the specific agent.
+agentUniverse implements the `@trace_agent` decorator.
+When an agent calls its run method, this decorator collects the agent's input and output parameters, serializes the information into JSON format, and stores it in the local storage directory that corresponds to the monitor configuration.
+The data is stored in the form of jsonl files, divided by both the hour and the specific agent.

 #### Demo Effect

-Call the `demo_rag_agent` in the sample project of agentUniverse, using the gpt-4o model, with the query to analyze the reasons behind Warren Buffett's reduction of his stake in BYD.
-The agent invocation tracking function captures the following data:
+When you call the `demo_rag_agent`  in the sample project of agentUniverse, using the gpt-4o model with a query to analyze the reasons behind Warren Buffett's reduction of his stake in BYD, the agent invocation tracking function captures the following data:

 ```json
 {